 Robert came over in his car on the 11th to join me for awhile, and we did some hiking along the lakes.

 On the 13th, we moved down to Brantley Lake State Park, (another dam on the Pecos River) just 12 miles north of Carlsbad for more rv adventures.
-The ranger told us there used to be good fishing in the lake, but presently there’s a ban on eating the fish due to a high concentration of DDT washing into it.
+The ranger told us there used to be good fishing in the lake, but at present there was ban on eating the fish due to a high concentration of DDT washing into it.
 As if that isn’t bad enough, every winter they get a blue-green algae that kills everything.

 We visited Sitting Bull Falls Recreation Area in Lincoln National Forest –